 The restaurant, which shares a location with the Sedona Airport, is a short walk from the stunning Sedona Airport Overlook that offers a sweeping vista of much of Sedona.

 The Mesa Grill is set back a bit from the big view, but it still offers a great vantage point.
 If the weather allows, ask to be seated in the enclosed patio, where you’ll have an unobstructed view of the distant orange-hued rock wall.

 If you arrive in time for breakfast, try the signature steak and green chili grits with a sunny-side-up egg and guacamole, or breakfast tacos with chicken chorizo.
 At lunchtime, the go-to choice is the fish-and-chips entree featuring Parmesan-crusted red snapper with Creole remoulade.
 At dinnertime, check out the small plates such as the eggplant meatballs, Baja ceviche, and blistered shishito peppers with garlic-chili spice.

 After dining, be sure to take the short walk to the overlook to take in the one-of-a-kind view.

 2. Indian Gardens Cafe & Market

-Today, the vintage 1947-era building houses a lovely little cafe and market that serves trendy breakfast choices such as smoked salmon toast and garden breakfast bowls, as well as creative lunches like bacon brie melt sandwiches and hacienda burritos stuffed with roasted cauliflower, black beans, and roasted green chilis.
+Today, the vintage 1947-era building houses a lovely little cafe and market that serves trendy breakfast choices such as avocado toast and garden breakfast bowls.
+They also serve creative lunches like pork and brie sandwiches and a canyon wrap served with hummus, quinoa, arugula, carrot, and tahini dressing.